 - How much hair loss is normal?

 - Visit a doctor

 The early signs of balding can appear at any stage of adulthood.

-You may notice you start to shed more hair than usual while still in your late teens or in the first half of your twenties.
+You may notice that you start to shed more hair than usual while still in your late teens or in the first half of your 20s.
 Or you could maintain a full, healthy head of hair well into middle age — and beyond.

 However, the risk of going bald increases as you grow older.
 The most common form of hair loss, androgenetic alopecia (pattern baldness), affects around 50% of men aged 50+ and about 40% of women aged 70+.

 The sooner you spot the signs of baldness, the sooner you can speak to a specialist about potential solutions.